slidewiki/recommender-service/README.md

 1. git clone https://github.com/slidewiki/recommender-service
 2. cd recommender-service/
+3. (if needed) Change corresponding server name (with port) in FLASK_SERVER_NAME at app/settings.py
-3. docker build -t test-recommender-service .
+4. (sudo) docker build -t test-recommender-service .
-4. docker run -it --rm -p 8880:3000 test-recommender-service
+5. (sudo) docker run -it --rm -p 80:80 test-recommender-service
-5. the service will be available at localhost:8880 with the documentation available at localhost:8880/documentation
+6. The service will be available at localhost with the documentation available at localhost/documentation

 ### How to without docker